 Basic Features of HDLC Protocol

 HDLC Frame Format:

-The flag, address and control fields which precede the information field constitute the header part.
+HDLC uses asynchronous transmission.
+All the transmissions are in the form of frames.
+The flag, address and control fields that precede the information field constitute the header part.
 The FCS and flag field following the data field constitutes the trailer part.

 Flag: Flag fields delimit the frame at both ends with a unique pattern.
 A single flag may use for closing a frame as well as for opening the next frame.
 Bit stuffing uses for avoiding the pattern appearing inside the data part of the frame.